Callenowy/Callenowy/README.md

 </p>
 My name is Radek Napora.
 I'm self-motivated ambitious front-end engineer with 6+ years of commercial experience.

-Currently working as Team Lead/Senior Frontend Developer at Craftware.
+Currently working as Senior JavaScript Developer at 10Clouds.
 Salesforce JavaScript Developer I certified.
 Enjoy challenges, and I am not afraid to use any technology.
 Like to be up to date with new features in the front-end world, and share knowledge with others.